rse/parsing-techniques/README.md

 Parsing Output
 --------------

-Let's image we want to parse configurations in the above format into a [simple key/value format](sample.kv) where the sections are flattened:
+Let's imagine we want to parse configurations in the above format into a [simple key/value format](sample.kv) where the sections are flattened:

 ```